roger21/rehost/README.md

-# rehost
+#### Rehost

-Easily rehosts images from the web.
+An extension for Firefox that allows you to easily rehost images from the web.